luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 replica 3 | 11
 ```

-I tried 500k, but the maximum limit each writer could handle was ~52k and I'd have to increase the number of writers to be able to go higher.
+I tried 500k, but the maximum limit each writer could handle was ~52k (the writer must be able to send all commands within a 1-second time frame to be able to keep the intended rate - but the ioredis client could not keep up with it), so I'd have to increase the number of writers to be able to go higher.

 ## Consumers